 Meaning and History

 At different times and in different statuses, the franchise had several concepts of the logo.
 After it got the current nickname, it changed the logo.
 They didn’t significantly differ in design – only the details, which reflected the club’s current condition, were reconsidered.
-Green, which represents hope, novelty, and positive, and white have been and remain its official colors.
+Green, which represents hope, novelty, and positive, and white have remained its official colors.

 1960 – 1962